-At Venngage, we love digging into the psychology of design, from color psychology, to font psychology, to Facebook ad design.
+At Venngage, we love digging into the psychology of design, from color meanings, to font psychology, to Facebook ad design.
 So we teamed up with SurveyMonkey to find out which logo styles consumers find most trustworthy.

 We sought to answer a few specific questions:

 - Do men and women prefer different logo styles?

 - Do people of different age groups prefer different logo styles?

 - Do people from different regions prefer different logo styles?